GoodFaithParadigm8/constitution/index.md

 ### SECTION 1.4
 - Charter
-	- The society shall maintain a charter in the state of [INSERT STATE] as a not-for-profit organization.
+	- The society shall maintain a charter in the state of Texas as a not-for-profit organization.

 ## Article 2
 ### SECTION 2.1
 - Membership
-	- All persons interested in aquatic life shall be eligible for membership subject to the approval of the Board of Directors.
-Applicants must be willing to abide by the Constitution and By-Laws, and must maintain an interest in the activities of the [SOCIETY INITIALS].
+	- All persons interested in  life shall be eligible for membership subject to the approval of the Board of Directors.
+Applicants must be willing to abide by the Constitution and By-Laws, and must maintain an interest in the activities of the GFP.

 ### SECTION 2.2
 - Officers
-	- There shall be the following officers elected annually: President, Vice-President, Treasurer, Recording Secretary, Corresponding Secretary, and Sergeant-at-arms.
+	- There shall be the following officers elected annually: President, Vice-President, Treasurer, Secretary.

 ### SECTION 2.3
 - Qualifications of Officers